queryluke/masseffect-5e/static/data/backgrounds/scrapper.md

 --- | ---
 1	| Invention.
 I create for the sake of creation, not for money or fame.
 (Any) 2	| Greed.
 You can break something that works perfectly and get paid to fix it.
 (Evil) 3	| Perfection.
-This is a correct way to do everything.
+There is a correct way to do everything.
 (Lawful) 4	| Aspiration.
 I want to create something that changes the galaxy.
 (Neutral) 5	| Protection.
 I must do everything possible to save perfectly good things from being discarded.
 (Good) 6	| Indifferent.
 Everything breaks and everyone dies.
-There isn't much point is trying to save things.
+There isn't much point in trying to save things.
 (Chaotic)

 <br>